falconmick/tdd-demo/packages/slide/slides.md

 <!--
 And that's it

-Note how all I need do to get into the green is simply define the interface and the implementation so that is all I have done
+Note how all I need do to get into the green is simply define the interface and the implementation -->
--->

 ---